valohai/docs/source/_shared/_pipelines.rst

 **Set a new pipeline trigger**

 1. Go to project settings
-2. Navigate to the Triggers-tab
+2. Navigate to the Triggers tab
 3. Set your trigger title (e.g. *Weekly re-training*)
 4. Select *Scheduled (Cron)* as the condition, as click *Add*
 5. Open the condition and set the schedule you want.
 For example, Weekly on Mondays at 09:00